tarek0026/OpenCV-Diameter-Measure/README.md

    * Run the `crop.py` script to get the coordinates of the dryer opening in the image.
    * Use the extracted coordinates from `crop.py` to update the values of **`xc_ref, yc_ref, r_ref`** in the `dryer.py` file.
+### How to Use `crop.py`

+The **`crop.py`** script is essential for extracting the coordinates of the dryer openings.
+Once you run it, you’ll obtain the center coordinates and radius for your reference image.
+These values need to be inserted into the `dryer.py` script to proceed with the diameter measurement in the target images.

 5. **Image Registration (ORB and Homography)**:
    The **image registration** process aligns two images (reference and target) using feature matching and homography.
 The steps involved are: